venkateshakula77/Secure-Workloads-in-Google-Kubernetes-Engine-Challenge-Lab/README.md

 kubectl create -f volume.yaml

-select open editor in new tab, then wordpress.yaml, in line 61 delete "instance connection name" and go to navigation menu, click sql, then copy connection name and add that in deleted line 61
+open editor in new tab, then wordpress.yaml, in line 61 delete "instance connection name" and go to navigation menu, click sql, then copy connection name and add that in deleted line 61

 open cloud shell,
 kubectl create -f wordpress.yaml

 In navigation menu, open kubernetes engine, click workloads check whether it is created or not, if not refresh it until created

-helm version
+In cloud shell run the command - helm version

 helm repo add stable https://charts.helm.sh/stable